 Size: 7.6″ L (with radiator) x 5.75″ W x 7.07″ H (on skid)

 Ignition: Hall effect distributor

 Start Date: 09/25/07

 First Pop: 03/16/10

 Video of Jerry’s Engine Running

-Watch video of Jerry’s own V-4 engine being started and run.
-Jerry disconnected the battery, so the starter became a generator that powers two light bulbs, and then revs the engine. (*DJR)
+Watch a video below of Jerry’s own V-4 engine being run.
+Jerry disconnected the battery, so the starter became a generator that powers two light bulbs, and then revved the engine.

 Video of the Joe Martin Foundation Howell V-4 Engine